Skip to main content

 Step 2: Identify efficiency improvements.

-Once your operational goal is clear, the next step is identifying your energy-saving opportunities.
+The next step is identifying your energy-saving opportunities.
 That’s where TVA EnergyRight can help.
 Turn energy management challenges into operational advantages with expert advice and support.
 We’ll partner with you to help develop your energy strategies and implementation plans.
-We also offer a free energy assessment for businesses using more than 1MW of energy to help identify efficiency improvements.

-Opportunities can come from different types of upgrades, including:
+Opportunities can come from different types of upgrades, including equipment upgrades, system optimization and process improvements, plus controls and automation upgrades.

-When you work with one of our TVA Energy Experts or trusted contractors from our Preferred Partners Network, they can help you identify upgrade opportunities and evaluate where efficiency improvements could reduce your energy use.
+3. Connect with one of our TVA Energy Experts.
+They can help you identify upgrade opportunities and evaluate where efficiency improvements could reduce your energy use.

 Step 3: Confirm eligibility and estimated savings.